twitter/algebird/docs/src/main/tut/datatypes/exponential_histogram.md

 # Exponential Histogram

-Exponential Histogram algorithm from [Maintaining Stream Statistics over Sliding Windows](http://www-cs-students.stanford.edu/~datar/papers/sicomp_streams.pdf), by Datar, Gionis, Indyk and Motwani.
+The `ExpHist` data structure implements the Exponential Histogram algorithm from [Maintaining Stream Statistics over Sliding Windows](http://www-cs-students.stanford.edu/~datar/papers/sicomp_streams.pdf), by Datar, Gionis, Indyk and Motwani.

 An Exponential Histogram is a sliding window counter that can guarantee a bounded relative error.
 You configure the data structure with